 If the code is run on an unrecognised Intel processor, it will limit the instruction set used to the lesser of the actual features of the processor, and the setting of this variable.
 So if one's MKL fails to recognise a Kaby Lake CPU, with this variable unset one gets an SSE code-path, and with it set to AVX2 one gets an AVX2 code-path.

-If the CPU is non-Intel (e.g. AMD), a basic SSE2 code-path is used whatever.
+If the CPU is non-Intel (e.g. AMD), a basic SSE2 code-path is used whatever on older versions of MKL (pre-2020), and may be used for some functions on newer versions (2023).
 This is likely to be much slower than the CPU is capable of.
 In this case, one may be much better off with OpenBLAS.

 For more information, see Intel's documentation.